 This report, including the opinion, has been prepared for and only for the Company's members as a body in accordance with Section 69 of the Auditors Law of 2017 and for no other purpose.
-We do not, in giving this opinion, accept or assume responsibility for any other purpose or to any other person to whose knowledge this report may for and on behalf of
+We do not, in giving this opinion, accept or assume responsibility for any other purpose or to any other person to whose knowledge this report may come to.

-Moisis Aristidou
+Moisis Anstidou